REX2626/Collision-Framework/README.md

 # TODO:

-Make positions and velocities be fractions instead of floats (built in fractions or self made)

 Make time move forward until there is a collision, then do the collision To do the collision: swap the velocities of the objects